Arkiv-Network/arkiv-sdk-python/README.md

 Querying entities should support sorting results by one or more fields.

 **Requirements:**
-- Sort by annotations (string and numeric)
+- Sort by attributes (string and numeric)
 - Sort by metadata (owner, expires_at_block)
 - Support ascending and descending order
 - Multi-field sorting with priority